pelias/docker/projects/north-america/README.md

 As a fairly large build, this will require significant resources to complete quickly.
 It can still run on a personal computer with 8GB+ RAM, but will take a while.
 It will require 300GB or so of disk space.

-Running an interpolation build of this side would also take many days
+Running an interpolation build of this size would also take many days

 Additionally, it requires a polylines file generated with [Valhalla](https://github.com/valhalla).